Aeprox/ESPLogger/README.md

 5. (Optional: In case you don't use the default hardware wiring as shown above, change the pin values in init.lua)
 6. Upload all files to the module and reboot

 If all went well you should now start seeing text on the serial interface (baudrate 9600).
-If the modules managed to connect to your network, it will display it's IP¨.
+If the modules managed to connect to your network, it will display it's IP.
 If it keeps reconnecting, you might have network issues.
 Try using some of the nodeMCU API commands to figure it out and send me an Issue on github.
 The module will now read it's sensors and update the configured Thingspeak channel every 2 minutes.

 Thanks to: